ijustin125i/ijustin125i/README.md

 # Hi there, I'm Justin 👋

-Welcome to my GitHub profile!
-I'm a Computer Science major graduating in December of 2024.
-I'm passionate about all realms of software development, I'm willing to explore areas in web and mobile development since my experience aligns with it best.
-I'm also interested in game development as well!
-I just love building software and strive to reach the point where I can build any idea that comes to mind!
+Hey there!
+I'm a computer science major graduating in December of 2024.
+I'm passionate about all realms of software development and I strive to reach the point where I can build any idea that comes to mind!
+I have a strong interest in web, mobile, and game development and would love to pursue a career in these fields

 ---

 ## 🌟 About Me

 - 🔭 I’m currently working on: Freelance Development(Web Development) while pursuing a CS degree
-- 🌱 I’m currently learning: Mobile Development
+- 🌱 I’m currently learning: Mobile Development, Game Development
-- 👯 I’m looking to collaborate on: Software Engineering, Web Development, Mobile Development
+- 👯 I’m looking to collaborate on: Software Engineering, Web Development, Mobile Development Projects
 - 📫 How to reach me: jiwaneapplications@gmail.com or my LinkedIn @ Justin Iwane

 ---

 ## 🛠️ My Tech Stack

-Here are some of the technologies I work with:
+Here are some of the technologies I'm confident in:

 - **Frontend**: React, JavaScript, HTML, CSS
-- **Backend**: Node.js, Express, MongoDB
+- **Backend**: Node.js, Express, MongoDB, C#
 - **Mobile Development**: React Native
-- **Tools & Platforms**: Git, GitHub, VS Code
+- **Tools & Platforms**: Git, GitHub, Unity, VS Code

 ---